smita-raj12/Programming-Language-Suggester/README.md

 **Brief description of the project:**

-    * This project contains Programming Languages.
+    * This project contains Programming Language suggestion.

     * It contains Brief description of programmig languages.